-- 1. Mandatory Retirements: Retirements has been characterized by some as a role less role.
-It is a compulsory retirement of the employee from his services. - 2.
+- 1. Mandatory Retirements: It is a compulsory retirement of the employee from his services. - 2.
 Discharge and Dismissal: Discharge is the most drastic disciplinary step that manager can take.
 Dismissal is the termination of the services of an employee as punitive measure for some misconduct.
 Discharge also means termination of the service of an employee, but not necessary as a punishment.
 Discharge is serious because it impairs earning and image of the employees. - 3.
 Layoffs: A layoff is a temporary separation of the employee from his employer at the instance of the latter without any prejudice to the farmer.
 Layoff is the failure, refusal or inability of an employer to give employment to a worker whose name is present join the rolls but who has not been retrenched. - 4.
 Retirement: Retrenchment is the permanent termination of employee's services due to economic reasons.
-These include - a) Replacement of labour by machines - b) Closure of plant - c) Surplus staff - 5.
-Suspension of an employee: Suspension means prohibiting an employee from attending workplace and reforming normal duties assigned to him.
+These include - a) Replacement of labour by machines - b) Closure of plant - c) Surplus staff

+5. Suspension of an employee: Suspension means prohibiting an employee from attending workplace and reforming normal duties assigned to him.
 Till the enquiry and investigation in case of misconduct is completed, the employee is kept suspended.